djaramillo021/protoArchitecture/README.md

 # protoArchitecture
-Previous Requirements.
+What you need
-+ you need to execute a node geth (private, testnet, production)
++ you need to execute a node geth on (private, testnet,or production)

 In folder "/baseProto/data/" ,you execute
 ```